jarmoni/hsp-spec/README.md

 The HSP is a simple bidirectional stream based protocol to transmit messages between two connected peers.

+# Byte Order

+The byte-order of all key-fields MUST be Big-Endian.
+Byte-order of payload-fields MAY be defined by the application.

+# Signedness

+All key-fields MUST be represented unsigned.
+  * *1-Byte*: Unsigned char
+  * *2-Byte*: Unsigned short
+  * *4-Byte*: Unsigned int

 # Data Types

 ## ByteArray

 A *ByteArray* is just an array of bytes.
 The meaning of those bytes is defined by the application.
-The application MAY also restrict the maximum length to avoid utilizing too much memory while receivin but MUST NOT reduce the defined size of the *Length*-field.
+The application MAY also restrict the maximum length to avoid utilizing too much memory while receiving but MUST NOT reduce the defined size of the *Length*-field.

 ~~~